-Forget about biker jackets and tall oxfords – leather pants are 2022’s must-have menswear item.
+Forget about biker jackets and tall oxfords – men’s leather pants are a must-have item.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

-Yet, while men’s leather pants might seem strangely absent from our daily outings, they were a fixture of Fashion Week presentations in 2020.
-We spotted them among high-fashion brands Celine, AMI, Hermes, Lanvin, Loewe, and Versace.
+Yet, while men’s leather pants might seem strangely absent from our daily outings, they were a fixture of Fashion Week presentations.
+I spotted them among high-fashion brands Celine, AMI, Hermes, Lanvin, Loewe, and Versace.
 And, signaling the imminent adoption by the everyday consumer, luxury streetwear brands like AMIRI and Fear of God dabbled with them at the same time.

 Still, red carpet trends can make something complicated or too out of social bounds become more accessible.
 Indicating the average man could try out leather trousers, they’ve been spotted on Kanye West, A$AP Rocky, Rami Malek, Timothée Chalamet, Jeff Goldblum, and Joe Jonas, to name a few.

-So, if you’re contemplating this trend but aren’t sure about how to start, begin with the following tips:
+So, if you’re contemplating this trend but aren’t sure about how to start, begin with my following tips: